36 CFR §2.1 - PRESERVATION OF NATURAL, CULTURAL AND ARCHEOLOGICAL RESOURCES

 (a)(1) The following structures and/or areas are closed to the possession of pets:

-All Park areas with the exception of campgrounds, parking areas, Mill Creek Trail and trails within Buffalo Point Campground (Overlook Trail, Campground Trail and Forest Trail).
+All park areas and trails, with the exception of: campgrounds, parking areas, gravel bars no further than 100’ from water’s edge, the Mill Creek Trail and trails within Buffalo Point Campground (Overlook Trail, Campground Trail and Forest Trail,) and Middle District Trails (Spring Hollow, Buck Ridge and Rock Wall Trail);

 Leashed pets are permitted on gravel bars no further than 100’ from water’s edge.